hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `cpu_manager_policy` - (Optional) Specifies the CPU Manager policy to use.
 Possible values are `none` and `static`, Changing this forces a new resource to be created.

-* `image_gc_high_threshold` - (Optional) Specifies the percent of disk usage after which image garbage collection is always run.
+* `image_gc_high_threshold` - (Optional) Specifies the percent of disk usage above which image garbage collection is always run.
 Must be between `0` and `100`.
 Changing this forces a new resource to be created.

-* `image_gc_low_threshold` - (Optional) Specifies the percent of disk usage before which image garbage collection is never run.
+* `image_gc_low_threshold` - (Optional) Specifies the percent of disk usage lower than which image garbage collection is never run.
 Must be between `0` and `100`.
 Changing this forces a new resource to be created.

 * `pod_max_pid` - (Optional) Specifies the maximum number of processes per pod.
 Changing this forces a new resource to be created.